Maine Driving to Endanger Defense Attorney

 This is only a sample of what can lead to a reckless charge.
 If an accident is caused due to your reckless driving and someone is badly hurt, you can face additional charges for an aggravated offense.
 Aggravated driving to endanger is much more serious and is treated as a Class C crime.

-Wet Reckless OUI Offenses
+Wet Reckless OUI Offenses in Maine

-common strategy OUI lawyers use to help their clients get great results is working with the prosecution to get their client's charges reduced or dismissed.
+Common strategy OUI lawyers use to help their clients get great results is working with the prosecution to get their client's charges reduced or dismissed.
 In some cases, your DUI defense attorney can get your DUI charges reduced to a reckless driving charge.
 Reckless driving is still a serious offense but does not carry with it the penalties that a DUI does.

 When the prosecution sees that you have a good defense, they are more likely to believe that you may be found ‘not guilty' in court.
 As a result, they will make an offer to your Maine defense lawyer to give you a reduced charge in exchange for you to plead guilty and avoid going to trial.
 This is a mutually beneficial practice and is called a plea bargain.